Friday, March 30, 2012

 SHOOT THE PEOPLE is an organization of photographers utilizing the art of street photography.

-What is Street Photography?
-It has different meanings depending on the concept of the photographer.
-It tries to capture people's activities, the life on the streets, whatever that amuses your eye.
+whatever that amuses your eye.
 SHOOT THE PEOPLE aims to develop your depth, sensitivity and freedom in photography.

 Whether you're a pro or an amateur, using a dslr or a point-and-shoot, you are free to join.